-3.1 Overview
+4.1 Overview

-Communication overheads are the major energy consumer during the operation of sensor nodes.
+Communication overheads are the major energy consumer of sensor nodes.
 The proposed scheme aims to add minimal communication overheads for network configuration and multihop data dissemination.
-Based on our existing work in [20], [21] and [22], the proposed routing scheme uses multiple metrics including Channel State Information (CSI) (e.g., Received Strength Signal Indicator (RSSI) and Link Quality Link (LQI)), link estimations base on packet transmissions (e.g., Packet Reception Ratio (PRR) and Packet Error Ratio (PER)), and residual energy capacity.
-In addition, the proposed scheme makes an integration of other parameters in the routing cost function (e.g., node identifier, Cyclic Redundancy Check (CRC), number of hops, aggregation load, and latency).
-Furthermore, the proposed scheme is a hybrid (i.e., reactive and proactive) routing protocol designed to adaptively provide enhanced balanced energy usage on reliable routes and to employ ready-to-use neighbourhood routing tables in order to allow sensor nodes to quickly find a new parent upon parent loss due to link degradation or senor nodes run out of energy.
+Based on our existing work in [6-8], the proposed routing scheme uses multiple metrics including channel state information (CSI) (e.g. received strength signal indicator and LQI), links estimations based on packet transmissions (e.g. packet reception ratio and packet error ratio) and residual energy capacity.
+In addition, the proposed scheme makes use of other parameters in the routing cost function (e.g. node identifier, cyclic redundancy check, number of hops, aggregation load and latency).
+Furthermore, the proposed scheme is a hybrid (i.e. reactive and proactive) routing protocol designed to adaptively provide enhanced balanced energy usage on reliable routes and to employ ready-to-use neighbourhood routing tables in order to allow sensor nodes to quickly find a new parent upon parent loss due to link degradation or when sensor nodes run out of energy.

-3.2 Overhearing-Based Data Aggregation
+4.2 Overhearing-based data aggregation

-Using the broadcast nature of the contention-based wireless medium, a sensor node can easily observe its neighborhood by receiving and overhearing periodic beacon packets.
+Using the broadcast nature of the contention-based wireless medium, a sensor node can easily observe its neighbourhood by overhearing periodic beacon packets.
 The proposed solution reduces the energy consumed when transmitting packets by embedding useful routing information into the overheard packets to allow for taking the advantage of traffic overhearing and also minimising control traffic.
-As a result, it maintains low packet error rates and improves packet delivery while minimizing redundant packet transmission and retransmissions throughout the network.
-Figure 1 shows the communication range for a sensor node 1.
+As a result, it maintains low packet error rates and improves packet delivery, while minimising packet transmission and retransmissions throughout the network.
+Fig. 1 shows the communication range for a sensor node 1.
 While node 1 is sending its packets to its current valid parent 2, it can overhear the packets sent from 3 to 4 and from 5 to 6.
 Using this overheard information, sensor node 1 can change its current parent from 2 to 4 or to 6 in order to reduce the aggregation load on 2.
 This reduces the likelihood that time-sensitive, aggregated data will be dropped at the overloaded sensor node 2.
-Assuming the following are met: Sensor node 4 compared to node 2 has less aggregation load, better link quality with 1, higher residual energy; and node 4 has higher id compared to node 1; Node 3 sends its packets to 4 within its vicinity.
+Assuming the following are met: sensor node 4 compared to node 2 has a lower aggregation load, better link quality with 1, higher residual energy; and node 4 has a higher id compared to node 1; node 3 sends its packets to 4 within its vicinity.
 In terms of energy dissipated for transmissions, it is more efficient for sensor node 1 to send its data packets to 4, where its data packets can be aggregated with 3 and 4's data packets.
 However, aggregating sensor node 1's data packets with 3's and 4's is dependent on the aggregation queue state information maintained in sensor node 4.
 Node 4 must not be overloaded with aggregated data packets in order to allow the routing scheme to ensure the time-sensitive deadlines of the forwarded data packets.
 As various deployments could result in different data patterns, this feature of data aggregation is kept optional as it is application-specific.
 It can be enabled or disabled based on the application and physical topology.
 Since this distributed parent selection process is performed dynamically on a packet-by-packet basis, this approach is adaptive and the topology of aggregation can change to accommodate different situations based on the aggregation or relaying load.